Posted on 16th July 2021

 India had not been immune from hardship during the war, the British had raised taxes to almost punitive levels and the disruption in trade had led to severe shortages, increased poverty, and in some places even starvation.
 The flu pandemic that swept the Continent at the war’s end just added to the overall misery.

-Dissent was growing at the incapability or unwillingness on the part of the British to tackle issues that were affecting Indians on a daily basis and the more they tried to rule with a rod of iron instead the greater the dissent.
+Dissent was growing at the incapability or unwillingness on the part of the British to tackle issues that were affecting Indians daily and the more they tried to rule with a rod of iron instead the greater the dissent.

 In the Punjab, where tensions were running high, a mass-demonstration had been organised against the arrest of two nationalist leaders Satya Pal and Saifuddin Kitchlew, members of Gandhi's Satyagraha Movement.
 It was to take place at the Jalianwala Bagh, a walled garden near the Golden Temple and over 5,000 people were expected to attend in what was a confined space with few points of egress.